-Carbon dioxide Capture and Storage technology (CCS) involves injecting CO2 into the ground.
+Carbon dioxide Capture and Storage technology (CCS) involves injecting CO_2 into the ground.
+For the effective storage of CO_2 underground, a suit-

-For the effective storage of CO2 underground, a suitable distribution of both permeable and impermeable rocks is necessary.
-One such example is a combination of sandstone that enables the injection of CO2 and mudstone that seals the injected CO_2 and prevents leakage to the surface.
-These combinations are similar to the conditions required for the formation of oil and natural gas, so we can use the geological and geophysical exploration expertise that we have cultivated in our oil and natural gas exploration and development business to help select appropriate CO2 injection sites.
+For the effective storage of CO_2 underground, a suitable distribution of both permeable and impermeable rocks is necessary.
+One such example is a combination of sandstone that enables the injection of CO_2 and mudstone that seals the injected CO_2 and prevents leakage to the surface.
+These combinations are similar to the conditions required for the formation of oil and natural gas, so we can use the geological and geophysical exploration expertise that we have cultivated in our oil and natural gas exploration and development business to help select appropriate CO_2 injection sites.
 We are currently conducting evaluations in Japan and overseas to select appropriate injection sites.